 NYC Outward Bound Schools Resources

-NYC Outward Bound Schools has developed a series of resources that can assist teachers and staff as they transition to virtual learning, and facilitate connectedness among school communities.
+NYC Outward Bound Schools has developed a series of resources that can assist teachers and staff — and parents, too! — in facilitating virtual learning and keeping students connected despite distance.

 Best Practices for Virtual Project-Based Learning